pratyushkr9420/CS498-Narrative-visualization/README.md

 ### About the Visualization

-The chosen hybrid structure is an Interactive Slideshow.
-It consists of 3 slides where the reader has the ability to look at the full dataset as well as highlight data based on a categorical variable.
+The visualiation shown is an Interactive Slideshow.
+User can view the full data and intrepret it based on the categories of vehciles for whihc the emission stuy was done

-The visualization is based on a dataset from the Environment Protection Agency which contains horsepower, CO2 emission and vehicle type information of 4,411 vehicles manufactured in 2015.
+The visualization is based on a dataset from the Environment Protection Agency which contains horsepower, CO2 emission and vehicle type information vehicles manufactured in 2015.

 ### Scenes